MWATelescope/mwa_skymap/README.md

   * You can specify a specific coarse channel to use for the beam model (defaults to the 13th channel in the observation).
   * Choice of white, black or transparent background.
+  * Customise (or remove) the text shown in the plot by providing a template with optional fields: '%(obsid)d', '%(viewgps_gps)d', '%(viewgps_utc)s', '%(obsname)s', '%(freq_mhz)s MHz', and '%(constellation)s'.
+These fields will be filled in with the observation ID, GPS time in GPS seconds, GPS time in UTC, observation name, frequency, and constellation, respectively.
+When generating movies, the template fields will be filled in for each frame, changing for each new observation displayed.

 # Getting started: